-This post was sponsored, but all opinions are my own.
+This post was sponsored by Jared the Galleria of Jewelry, but all opinions are my own.
 Thank you so much for supporting the partnerships that keep Kelly in the City up and running!

 Once a teacher, I think you always view the calendar year as starting in September and ending in June.
 July and August are bonus months; much like weekends get tiny allotments in day planners, the summer months are totally separate, and you are a separate version of yourself when you’re in them.
 This is a post from a really long time ago, and it’s pretty embarrassing to look back on. ;) But read the John Updike quote.
 It’s one of my all-time favorites, and it’s exactly how Mitch and I feel about July and August.
 Anyone else feel similarly?!

 Anyway, Tuesday was Mitch’s last day of school for “the year,” and it wrapped up his 10th year of inner city teaching.
 I think he’ll write a longer post about his teaching experience at some point this summer, but for now, I’ll just say that I’m so incredibly proud of him and this monumental accomplishment.
 I think it’s easy to focus on the adversity and struggles; lord knows I did back in the Bronx.
 But today, I’m celebrating a whole lot of sacrifice, selflessness, dedication, compassion and hard work on the part of my husband.
 Ten years!
 You’re amazing, Mitch.